lliutianc/plda-imdb/README.md

 The implmentation uses the autoencoding variational Bayes to learn the approximation of topic distribution/intensity for each document and is updated with mini-batch data.

 The implementation is based on PyMC3 and Theano libaries.

+HMC based implementations on word count matrices are also included but may be buggy.
+They are stored under the `src/old` folders and are based on `tensorflow_probability`.